Humberside Police is committed to safeguarding your privacy online. The following shows how we treat your personal information.

 Your privacy is important to us.

-This Privacy Notice explains how Humberside Police collects and processes personal data, the steps we take to ensure that it is protected and also describes the rights individuals have in regard to their personal data handled by Humberside Police.
+This privacy notice, as outlined below, explains how we collect and process personal data, outlines the steps we take to ensure that it is protected and also describes the rights individuals have in regard to their personal data handled by us.

 The use and disclosure of personal data is governed in the United Kingdom by the Data Protection Act 2018 it is supplemented by the General Data Protection Regulation (GDPR) and incorporates the Law Enforcement Directive (LED).
-Humberside Police are registered with the Information Commissioners Office, the Chief Constable is ‘Data Controller’ and is obliged to ensure that Humberside Police handles all personal data in accordance with the Data Protection Act and the GDPR.
+We are registered with the Information Commissioners Office, the Chief Constable is ‘Data Controller’ and is obliged to ensure that we handle all personal data in accordance with the Data Protection Act and the GDPR.